 Technically, travelers and tourists both are described as people who are visiting a place for pleasure.
 However, frequent travelers like to distinguish themselves from people who travel and stay within their comfort zone.

 It is easy to stay within the parameters of your resort/hotel, but this is debatable as to whether or not you’ve actually gotten to know the place.
-There is a difference with people who travel and actively try to learn more versus people who travel to just get away.
+There is a difference between people who travel and actively try to learn more versus people who travel to just getaway.

 In short, a tourist is someone who ONLY goes sightseeing, while a traveler goes out of their way to get to know the local culture.
 Which one will you be?